APNS Push Certificates

 Always use the same Apple ID when renewing a certificate.
 Using a different Apple ID creates a new push topic and requires a full re-enrollment of all devices.

-Always renew your existing certificate instead of creating a new one.
-If you upload a certificate with a different push topic, enrolled devices will continue using the old certificate until it expires — after that, they must be re-enrolled.
+Always renew the existing certificate instead of creating a new one.
+Uploading a certificate with a different push topic causes enrolled devices to continue using the old certificate until it expires — after that, they must be re-enrolled.

 If a certificate expires, all enrolled Apple devices lose their MDM connection and must be re-enrolled.